Skip navigation

 What is Wikipedia Day?

-Wikipedia Day marks the anniversary of the launch of Wikipedia — the free, open-source online encyclopedia.
+Wikipedia Day marks the anniversary of the launch of Wikipedia, the free, collaboratively edited online encyclopedia.
 Since its debut in 2001, Wikipedia has grown into a global resource that empowers people everywhere to access and contribute to a shared knowledge base.

 When is Wikipedia Day?